APHA-CSU/auspice/APHA_install.md

 done for the first use of when changes are made to the repo.

 `mkdir ../nextstrain && cd ../nextstrain`
-`auspice build --extend Customization/custom.json`
+`auspice build --extend ../auspice/Customization/custom.json`

-Run auspice to diplay data on *localhost*
+Run auspice to diplay data on *localhost*.
+This needs to be run from the directory where auspice build was run (i.e. nextstrain/ )

 `auspice view --datasetDir <path to json files>`